Stable hump-like Hall effect and non-coplanar spin textures in SrRuO$_3$ ultrathin film: results

-The Hall effect data under the external magnetic field tilting are plotted in two different ways in Fig. 3c and 3d, using either the total magnetic field ($\mu_0 H$) or the perpendicular field $(\mu_0 H_\perp$) as the variable for the plot.
-At each angle of inclination one can define two critical fields $H_{c1}(\theta)$ and $H_{c2}(\theta)$, associated with the onset and disappearance of THE, respectively (see Fig. 3b and the caption below for their definitions).
-The region of skyrmion stability is then defined as $\Delta (\mu_0 H ) \equiv \mu_0 H_{c2} - \mu_0 H_{c1}$ for a given angle of inclination.
-In the first case where $\mu_0 H$ is used, $H_{c1}(\theta)$, $H_{c2}(\theta)$, and $\Delta (\mu_0 H )$ all increased continuously as the tilt angle increases.
-In the other case using $\mu_0 H_\perp$ as the plot variable, they decreased with $\theta$.
-Compared to similar field-tilt experiments in (easy-plane) EuO~\cite{ohuchi}, (easy-axis) GaV$_4$S$_8$~\cite{loidl15}, (easy-plane) GaV$_4$Se$_8$~\cite{loidl17}, and FeGe~\cite{che}, the ultrathin SRO shows an exceptionally wide region of skyrmion stability under the field tilt.
+An intriguing aspect of the hump-like structure in ultrathin SRO films is its exceptional stability or robustness under the tilting of the magnetic field.
+As shown schematically in Fig. 2(a), the Hall resistivity of 4~u.c.
+SRO was measured with the magnetic field tilted at an angle $\theta$ from the perpendicular direction at 10~K. The angle-dependent Hall data are plotted in Fig. 2(c), using the total magnetic field ($\mu_0 H$) as the variable for the plot.
+At each angle of inclination one can define two critical fields $H_{c1}(\theta)$ and $H_{c2}(\theta)$, associated with the onset and disappearance of the hump, respectively (Fig. 2(b)).
+The stable region of hump-like structure is then defined as $\Delta (\mu_0 H ) \equiv \mu_0 (H_{c2} - H_{c1})$ for a given angle of inclination. $H_{c1}(\theta)$, $H_{c2}(\theta)$, and $\Delta (\mu_0 H )$ all increased continuously as the tilt angle increases.
+Figure 2(d) represents a phase diagram in the plane of ($\mu_0 H_\parallel$, $\mu_0 H_\perp$), deduced from the Hall effect measurement data.
+The two components refer to the in-plane ($\mu_0 H_\parallel$) and out-of-plane ($\mu_0 H_\perp$) magnetic field, respectively.
+There exists a marked increase in the magnetic field window of stability for the hump structure as the tilt angle $\theta = \tan^{-1} (H_\parallel / H_\perp )$ grows.

-Based on the transport data supporting the existence of skyrmions in ultrathin SRO, we may ask now if one can also understand the origin of skyrmion formation and the source of their unique stability in this platform.
-Below we give various experimental and theoretical supports to address these issues.
+Earlier experiment on a EuO film found the hump-like structure disappears at $\theta$ slightly larger than $10^\circ$ inclination of a external magnetic field from the normal~\cite{ohuchi}.
+Similar field-tilt measurement on the FeGe found $\theta_c \approx 12^\circ$ to be the critical angle of inclination before the cycloidal phase replaced the skyrmion phase~\cite{che}.
+Compared to similar field-tilt experiments in EuO~\cite{ohuchi}, FeGe~\cite{che}, GaV$_4$S$_8$~\cite{loidl15} and GaV$_4$Se$_8$~\cite{loidl17}, our ultrathin SRO shows an exceptionally wide phase diagram region of the hump-like structure under the field tilting, $e.g.,$ 85$^\circ$.